Featured photo by Osha Key

 4. We all have imperfections, so we think.
 The truth—we are all perfectly imperfect.
 What are your not-so-perfect ways?
 What imperfections and quirks create who you are—your Identity?

-I might be the most forgetful person you’ve ever met.
-I know this about myself, and I also know the apple doesn’t fall too far from the tree, because my mom is the most forgetful person I know (next to myself).
+I might be the most forgetful person you’ve ever met and I know this about myself, and I also know the apple doesn’t fall too far from the tree, because my mom is the most forgetful person I know (next to myself).
 I chalk it up to genes, but really there are things I can do to improve my memory, I just get too lazy to put the effort in.

 5. “I Love My…” is an outlet for you to express and appreciate all the positive traits that make you…well… YOU!
 Sharing what you love about yourself will make you smile, feel empowered, and uplift your spirit and soul. (we assure you!)
 Identity challenges you to complete the phrase “I Love My…?”